turingschool/front-end-curriculum/projects/real-time.md

 ## Case Studies and User Flows

-Your application must meet the needs of _both_ users for whichever application you select as outlined below.
+Your application must meet the needs of the user as outlined below.

 ### Crowdsource